 - Pakistan’s air force presents a wonderful air display with a large number of visitors seeing Pakistani, Saudi and Turkish warrior’s planes flying around Islamabad from one of the parks.
 The fighter planes present aerobatics to celebrate the national Independence Day of Pakistan.

 - One of the main attractions of the day is the Pakistan Independence Day Parade, called the ‘Azadi Parade.’
 Azadi parade is held every year on August 14, paying respect to the enormous sacrifices made by the courageous people of the country, which resulted in Pakistan being created and marking the availability of new blood, no matter what or how.

-- Azadi Parade, with honoured Cheif of the Armed Forces and Prime Minister of the country as chief guests invited, is conducted in Kakul Military Academy in Pakistan.
+- Azadi Parade, with the honoured Cheif of the Armed Forces and Prime Minister of the country as chief guests invited, is conducted in Kakul Military Academy in Pakistan.

 - Karachi is home to the largest Independence festivities and special programmes.
 Muhammad Ali Jinnah’s tomb is the day’s main highlight.
-At a mausoleum of Quaid, the founder of the country, hundreds of people pay their special respect and honour.
+At the mausoleum of Quaid, the founder of the country, hundreds of people pay their special respect and honour.

 - Pakistanis commemorate 14 August in Pakistan with extreme enthusiasm, eagerness and intensity.
 The streets towns and homes are decorated with stunning green and white lights and pennants from the national flag.